Adoption of the euro in Germany

-Germany was one of the first countries to adopt the Euro after its introduction in 1999, phasing out its previous national currency, the Deutsche Mark, entirely after 2001.
+Germany was one of the first countries to adopt the Euro after its introduction in 1999, phasing out its previous national currency, the Deutsche Mark, entirely after 1 January 2002.

-Background
+History

+Conceptualization of the euro on European level

 The conceptualization of the euro began in the late 1970s, sparked by the desire for a European response to the dominance of the U.S. dollar.
 German Chancellor Helmut Schmidt and French President Valéry Giscard d’Estaing played pivotal roles in this development.
 Initially, the euro served as an accounting unit for international transactions, known as the ECU, before evolving into a common currency.

 The accelerated introduction of the euro was partly influenced by concerns that German reunification might disrupt the balance within the European Union.

 The euro, in a sense, became intertwined with the process of German unification, reflecting a dual commitment to both national unity and European integration.

 The euro officially came into existence on 1 January 1999, as part of efforts to create an economic and monetary union within the European Union.
 Germany was one of the first countries to adopt the euro, with the Deutsche Mark ceasing to be legal tender after 31 December 2001.

-Transition Process
+Process of euro adoption in Germany

 The transition to the euro in Germany involved a three-year period, starting from 1 January 1999, during which the euro existed as "book money".
 Euro banknotes and coins were introduced on 1 January 2002.
 This was the earliest date for any member state when the national currency ceased to be legal tender.

 German government and financial institutions undertook extensive efforts to ensure a seamless transition to the Euro.
 This included the modification of financial software, recalibration of ATMs, and widespread distribution of new euro banknotes and coins.

 Special attention was given to training bank staff and retail employees to handle the new currency, ensuring that they could provide assistance to the public during this period of change.

-Economic Impact
+Economic impact

 The introduction of the euro in Germany also necessitated significant changes in the governmental financial administration.
 This involved the complete overhaul of budgetary and accounting systems to accommodate the new currency.
 The transition impacted various aspects of financial management, from tax collection to public sector salaries, requiring a meticulous and coordinated approach to ensure consistency and accuracy in all financial transactions and records.

 A study by the Centre for European Policy in Freiburg indicated that Germany gained significantly from the introduction of the euro.
-Between 1999 and 2017, Germany gained almost €1.9 trillion as a result of the euro's introduction.
-The new currency created an additional €23,000 per inhabitant in Germany during this two-decade timeframe.
+Between 1999 and 2017, Germany gained almost €1.9 trillion/DM 3.71 trillion as a result of the euro's introduction.
+The new currency created an additional €23,000/DM 45,000 per inhabitant in Germany during this two-decade timeframe.